This canon character was seen during the fourth season of Enterprise.

 “The captain, when he told us all about it, he said he hoped it wasn’t due to a lack of trust.
 I mean, I can see how it could be really upsetting.
 He married an Ikaaran woman the last time out.
 To know that she kept something that big from him, I mean, that’s gotta be hard.”

 I’m not so sure where I can go with Gary, as he’s got to be off the ship (the nature of his disability means that he’s got to fly a desk).
-But there’s no reason why he can’t be seen before Intolerance, or in an office or civilian capacity otherwise.
+But there’s no reason why I can’t show him before Intolerance, or in an office or civilian capacity otherwise.

 Rona Moran (excuse me, Verona Linda Moran Dodd Fisher D’Angelo Sherwood) is played by real-life gossip columnist Cindy Adams.